November 20 in History

 1945 – The Nuremberg Trials with an International Military Tribunal made up of four judges one from each country United States, Soviet Union, Britain and France begin when charges against Germany’s Nazi leaders.

-1962 – USSR agreed to remove bombers from Cuba, & US lifted the blockade.
+1962 – USSR agreed to remove bombers from Cuba, & the US lifted the blockade.

 1969 – Cleveland, Ohio’s The Plain Dealer published explicit photographs of dead villagers from the My Lai Massacre in Vietnam.